Imagine enjoying a warm summer evening on the beach with friends or family gathered around a cozy campfire or enjoying a delicious Cape Cod clambake.

 Address: 258 Edgartown-Vineyard Haven Rd, Edgartown, Martha’s Vineyard, MA 02539

 Description: Premier Chef Services on Martha’s Vineyard offers clambakes that focus on the freshest local seafood and produce sourced from on and around Martha’s Vineyard.
-They offer both the classic dug pit-style clambake and can do a pot-style version in the kitchen of your home or rental.
-From casual to formal, they will help you to create the perfect event, and will even help you coordinate with other rental companies and event planning needs!
+They offer the classic dug pit-style clambake and can do a pot-style version in your home or rental kitchen.
+From casual to formal, they will help you to create the perfect event.
+They will even help you coordinate with other rental companies and event planning needs!

 8. Bill Smith’s Famous Clambakes